Michael Cole (wrestling): Legacy

-Arn Anderson has praised Cole stating, "I think he does a very good job.
-I think he is very professional.
-He can call a wrestling match very well".
-Legendary professional wrestling commentator, WWE Hall of Famer and former broadcast partner colleague Jim Ross has also praised Cole stating, "Michael works his ass off.
+Legendary professional wrestling commentator, WWE Hall of Famer and former broadcast partner colleague Jim Ross has praised Cole: "Michael works his ass off.
 He's a good family man, he's a company man, he works diligently to do his job.
 I respect him for all those things.
 I've always liked him, he's a good dude, and folks won't understand that.
 They only judge him for his television persona, rightly or wrongly.
 It's kind of frustrating".
+PWInsider's Dave Scherer called Cole "The GOAT (Greatest of All Time)", praising his work under Vince McMahon's pressure.
+Nigel McGuinness also praised Cole, pointing how many things he learned from him.

 Other media

 Cole has appeared as a commentator in numerous WWE video games, providing his voice.
 He has also appeared as a non-playable character in several and is a playable character in WWF SmackDown!
 2: Know Your Role, WWF No Mercy as an unlockable character and WWE '12 as a downloadable character.

+Cole has also appeared in Activision's Call of Duty Modern Warfare III and Call of Duty Warzone as Himself.
+He announced finish moves for the featured wrestler operator skins of Rhea Ripley, Rey Mysterio and Cody Rhodes, as well as other various voice lines in the game, including a variation of Team Deathmatch called "Slam Deathmatch".

-Cole appeared on the September 12, 2012 episode of Fox & Friends to address fellow WWE commentator Jerry Lawler's heart attack that occurred during the September 10 live broadcast of Raw.
+Cole appeared on the September 12, 2012, episode of Fox & Friends to address fellow WWE commentator Jerry Lawler's heart attack that occurred during the September 10 live broadcast of Raw.

 Personal life

-Coulthard has been married to Yolanda since 1987 and together they have two adopted sons.
+Coulthard has been married to Yolanda since 1987 and together they have two sons which are adopted.